-Al computing works on big data and consequently must "divide-and-conquer" the problem.
-The computing model and input data sets are large (e.g in a 100 MB node, the AI model with 10K rules requires more than 4 TB memory).
+Al computing works on big data and demands fast data.
+To achieve this it must operate in parallel to "divide-and-conquer" the problem.
+The computing model and input data sets are large (e.g in a 100 MB node, the Al model with 10K rules requires more than 4 TB memory).
 A single server cannot provide enough storage capacity and processing resources to handle the problem sequentially.
-Concurrent AI computing and storage nodes are required to shorten the processing time.
-The distributed AI computing and storage requirement highlights the need for a fast, efficient, and lossless data center network that has the flexibility to support two distinct parallel modes of operation: model parallel computing and data parallel computing.
+Concurrent Al computing and storage nodes are required to shorten the processing time.
+The distributed Al computing and storage requirement highlights the need for a fast, efficient, and lossless data center network that has the flexibility to support two distinct parallel modes of operation: model parallel computing and data parallel computing.